clue/clue.engineering/www/_posts/2018-02-26 introducing-reactphp-mq.md

 Assuming that each page still takes around `0.2s`, this script will theoretically run only for little over `0.2s` for all 100 URLs.
 Yes, these numbers are no longer multiplied, it actually only has to wait for the *slowest* response.
 Again, the `0.2s` in this example is a rather optimistic assumption, many real-world pages actually take significantly longer.

-In pratice, sending 100 requests *at once* may not be that much of a good idea.
+In practice, sending 100 requests *at once* may not be that much of a good idea.
 While concurrently sending a smaller number of requests should work perfectly fine, sending an excessive number of requests may either take up all resources on your side or it may even get you banned by the remote side if it sees an unreasonable number of requests from your side.

 This means that while async processing allows you to get some very impressive speed improvements (`20s` vs `0.2s` total), you will very like run into issues if you overwhelm individual parts of your often complex system.